 (Redirected from Lineup)

 When the manager substitutes one player for another, such as using a pinch hitter, pinch runner, defensive substitute, or relief pitcher, the new player assumes the spot in the batting order occupied by the player he replaced.
 If the manager substitutes two or more players simultaneously on defense, he is allowed to swap their defensive positions.
-If the manager wants to change players' positions when he makes the substitution, he is required to tell the umpire; otherwise the umpire could assume that each player has moved into the same spot in the batting order as the player he replaced defensively.
+If the manager wants to change players' positions when he makes the substitution, he is required to tell the umpire; otherwise the umpire will assume that each player has moved into the same spot in the batting order as the player he replaced defensively.

 A common use of multiple substitutions is the double switch.
 In the double switch, the manager replaces his pitcher and one other defensive player at the same time.
 The new pitcher comes in to the spot in the batting order previously held by the just-replaced non-pitcher, and the new non-pitcher comes in to the spot previously held by the pitcher.
 The double switch is usually used to avoid having the pitcher bat in the upcoming inning.